-Caffeine is naturally present in coffee, tea, cocoa, guarana, and yerba mate, but it is also frequently added to sodas, energy drinks, and weight loss supplements.
+Caffeine is naturally present in coffee, tea, cocoa, guarana, and yerba mate, but it is also frequently added to sodas, energy drinks, and weight-loss supplements.
 Most of us consume some form of caffeinated beverage.
 In 2016 alone, people ingested 7 million tonnes of coffee, and the energy drink market is consistently growing.
 Before we get into the evidence on safe caffeine dosage, let’s see where all this caffeine is coming from.

 Caffeine’s safety is relative — it depends on the dose, of course, but also on your health.
 Some people display no unwanted symptoms from multiple cups of coffee per day, while others can’t drink one cup without experiencing abnormally high spikes in blood pressure, disrupted sleep, headaches, irritability, or nervousness (although some of the “jittery” effects may be alleviated with the co-ingestion of theanine).
-Interestingly, similar symptoms have been reported by people going through caffeine withdrawal, in addition to yawning, sleepiness/drowsiness, fatigue, lesser motivation to work, impaired concentration, impaired cognitive performance, flu-like symptoms, and muscle stiffness.
+Interestingly, similar symptoms have been reported by people going through caffeine withdrawal, in addition to yawning, sleepiness/drowsiness, fatigue, lower motivation to work, impaired concentration, impaired cognitive performance, flu-like symptoms, and muscle stiffness.

 In this article, we’ve broken down the recommendations on caffeine safety, but remember that these are guidelines — individual mileage may vary.